PROFILE

 of the Korean Peninsula is primarily a matter

 for them to decide.
-The U.S. believes that a
+The United States believes

 necessary to resolve outstanding problems,